 Hospice care is personalized for each patient and each family.
 For a family faced with the death of a child who has a severe motor disorder, hospice may help with occupational therapy to help with muscular problems or to help with pain management.
-The hospice employees will focus their care on the child’s symptoms, both medical and psychological, while helping the family best care for the child and prepare for their child’s death.
+The hospice employees will focus their care on the child’s symptoms, both medical and psychological while assisting the family best care for the child and prepare for their child’s death.

 Hospice Care Basics

 Dealing with death is a scary prospect.
 When faced with a life-threatening illness, a patient is dealing with both medical and emotional difficulties.
-This is what hospice is truly for, to help patients and families make it through this difficult time with care, friendship, and hopefully a lot of smiles.
+This is what hospice is genuinely for, to help patients and families make it through this difficult time with care, friendship, and hopefully a lot of smiles.

 Hospice is unlike any other type of medical care because it’s palliative medicine, which is comfort medicine.
 A hospice worker is unlikely to be able to save a patient—the very nature of hospice care means tending for those who are facing death.
-Instead hospice employees do as much as possible to relieve and prevent any suffering and make the last days, weeks, months, or years of a patient’s life as promising and fruitful as possible.
+Instead, hospice employees do as much as possible to relieve and prevent any suffering and make the last days, weeks, months, or years of a patient’s life as promising and fruitful as possible.

 Dame Cicely Saunders was one of the pioneers of modern palliative care.
 While studying nursing in England during WWII, she saw a lot of pain and death.
 She realized that terminal patients needed an approach that dealt with both the medical and psychological issues while keeping the patients’ dignity intact.
 She opened the first hospice hospital with a well-trained medical and palliative care staff.
-Hospice care quickly grew, becoming the huge field we know today.
+Hospice care quickly grew, becoming the critical field we know today.